“Information products” are the bread and butter of 1st and 2nd wave internet marketers.

 As a worker, the product you are creating is yourself as an employable person.
 That might start as you as a cubicle cowboy.
 That doesn’t take a lot of resources.
 You’ll probably make a resume, dress up nice, and show up.

-As you move up the value chain, your evolution could like like this:–> freelancer –> consultant –> service provider –> creates products –> creates tools –> creates platforms.
+As you move up the value chain, your evolution could look like this:–> freelancer –> consultant –> service provider –> creates products –> creates tools –> creates platforms.

 The type of of income you create would evolve accordingly: salary –> contracts –> products –> recurring contracts –> Cambodia cash –> equity or shareholder value –> passive income.